-Characteristically their pelage is a mixture of grey and brown and their tails are banded.
+Characteristically, their pelage is a mixture of grey and brown and their tails are banded.

 Young common marmosets do not have white ear tufts yet, however, their tail is already banded.

 Typically, animals of the family Callitrichidae have claws on their fingers and toes (except the big toe).
-Therefore, common marmosets are able to climb up and down on a vertical tree trunk.
+Therefore, common marmosets are able to climb up and down a vertical tree trunk.

 Actually, common marmosets do not naturally occur at the Sugarloaf Mountain.
 They are an invasive species in the woods of Rio de Janeiro.
 This causes several problems.
-On the one hand, common marmosets feed on eggs of native birds, and on the other hand, they compete wih native fauna of Rio de Janeiro for food and territory.
+On the one hand, common marmosets feed on eggs of native birds, and on the other hand, they compete with native fauna of Rio de Janeiro for food and territory.
 Furthermore, common marmosets reproduce very rapidly and they can transmit diseases.

 Originally, common marmosets live in the Northeast of Brazil in the states Alagoas, Pernambuco, Paraíba, Rio Grande do Norte, Ceará, Piauí, Maranhão and Bahia.
 According to the IUCN they are not endangered, and thus, listed as “least concern” by the IUCN.

 Common marmosets possess specialized incisors which enables them to gnaw holes into the tree bark, because they feed on tree saps and gums.
 They also eat fruits, flowers or nectar.
-They are not vegetarians as they also feed on frogs lizards, spiders and other insects.
+They are not vegetarians as they also feed on frogs, lizards, spiders, and other insects.

-At times some individuals were sitting in the tree and feeding on flowers.
+At times, some individuals were sitting in the tree and feeding on flowers.

 Of course, I did not follow this individual.

-Maybe it was just more cautious because of the two young on its back.
+Maybe it was just more cautious, because of the two young on its back.